syncfusion-content/maui-docs/MAUI/PDF-Viewer/Form-Fields.md

 {% endhighlight %}
 {% endtabs %}

-### Editing the Checkbox form field
+### Editing checkbox form fields

 By modifying the `IsChecked` property, the checkbox field can be checked or unchecked programmatically.
+The following code snippet illustrates retrieving a checkbox form field named "newsletter" from PDF Viewer.

 {% tabs %}
 {% highlight C# %}

+FormField formField = PdfViewer.FormFields.Where(x => x.Name == "newsletter").FirstOrDefault();

-if (PdfViewer.FormFields.Where(x => x.Name == "newsletter") is CheckboxFormField checkBox)
+if (formField is CheckboxFormField checkBox)
 {
     // Mark the checkbox as checked.
     checkBox.IsChecked = true;